formulahendry/vscode-dotnet-test-explorer/Readme05.md

 ![showlog](images/showlog.png)

+#### Left clicking on test open test by default
+A new setting leftClickAction was added to control what happens when you left click a test.
+Default is to try and navigate to the test but you can also set it to run a test or do nothing.

 ## Usage

 Open a .NET Core test project, or set `dotnet-test-explorer.testProjectPath` to the folder path of .NET Core test project.
 Then, you will see all the tests in Test Explorer.